 Program Supported / Population Served: This ongoing project, funded by a cooperative agreement with the National Institute for Occupation Safety and Health, to create a State fundamental program in occupational disease surveillance.
 Maryland does not have any existing capacity for surveillance of work-related diseases, despite statutory requirements for health care providers to report occupational diseases.
-This five year project will enable the Infectious Disease and Bureau of Environmental Health to collect data from existing sources and create an infrastructure for occupational Safety and Health program at the Department of Labor, Licensing, and Regulation, as well as with the Department of the Environment.
+This five-year project will enable the Infectious Disease and Bureau of Environmental Health to collect data from existing sources and create an infrastructure for occupation illness reporting.
+This project will be done in close coordination with the Maryland Occupational Safety and Health program at the Department of Labor, Licensing, and Regulation, as well as with the Department of the Environment.